jesseyuen/portfolio-2021/src/index.md

 ---
 layout: 'layouts/page2.njk'
-title: Hey you, please beware.
+title: Tread warily my friend.
 archiveButtonText: See all posts
 shortDesc: Civic minded Pragmatic design of products & services for good, not evil*
-blurb: Before you go any further I want to warn you that I'm designing and building this site in the open.<br><br>Why?
-Because I want to to share it with you, and if I wait until I'm finished you'll never see it!
-In the spirit of iterative design, tread wearily my friend and don't mind the typos, bugs and less polished bits.
+blurb: Before you go any further please know I'm designing and building this site in the open.
+Why?
+Because I want to to share it with you, and if I wait until I'm finished you'll never see it! <br><br>In the spirit of iterative design, tread warily my friend and don't mind the typos, bugs and less polished bits.
 metaDesc: text here
 postsHeading: Latest posts
 socialImage: ""